CNugteren/CLBlast/README.md

     cmake -DTUNERS=ON ..

-Note that CLBlast's tuners are based on the CLTune auto-tuning library, which has to be installed separately (version 2.3.1 or higher).
-CLTune is available from GitHub.
+Note that CLBlast's tuners are based on the [CLTune auto-tuning library](https://github.com/CNugteren/CLTune), which has to be installed separately (requires version 2.3.1 or higher).

 Compiling with `-DTUNERS=ON` will generate a number of tuners, each named `clblast_tuner_xxxxx`, in which `xxxxx` corresponds to a `.opencl` kernel file as found in `src/kernels`.
 These kernels corresponds to routines (e.g. `xgemm`) or to common pre-processing or post-processing kernels (`copy` and `transpose`).
 Running such a tuner will test a number of parameter-value combinations on your device and report which one gave the best performance.
 Running `make alltuners` runs all tuners for all precisions in one go.
 You can set the default device and platform for `alltuners` by setting the `DEFAULT_DEVICE` and `DEFAULT_PLATFORM` environmental variables before running CMake.

 The tuners output a JSON-file with the results.
-The best results need to be added to `include/internal/database/xxxxx.hpp` in the appropriate section.
+The best results need to be added to `src/database/kernels/xxxxx.hpp` in the appropriate section.
 However, this can be done automatically based on the JSON-data using a Python script in `scripts/database/database.py`.
 If you want the found parameters to be included in future releases of CLBlast, please attach the JSON files to the corresponding issue on GitHub or [email the main author](http://www.cedricnugteren.nl).

 In summary, tuning the entire library for your device can be done as follows (starting from the root of the CLBlast folder):